 I offer The Learning Frame as a picture of a structure for openness, as I call it, where documentation and group learning create and sustain a strong learning culture.
-My colleague Rita Smilkstein calls it brain-based natural learning.
+My colleague and mentor Rita Smilkstein calls it brain-based natural learning.
 Natural learning has passages ordered by the biology in our heads moving down the left column of the chart.
-It begins with the learner’s interest, learners then work, cooperatively if possible, on their own chosen intentions, express what they understand and can do in another form, share what they have newly acquired with others, and then take time to reflect on the process.
+Passages begin with the learner’s interest, learners then work, cooperatively if possible, on their own chosen intentions, express what they understand and can do in another way they create, share what they have newly acquired with others, and after it all is done, take time to reflect on the process.

-It is way beyond the scope this site to define and elaborate on what the words mean, but I think they are widely agreed upon concepts, with the possible exception of benefaction, which I offer as a more precise word for the learner’s activities in that fifth passage.
+It is beyond the scope this site to define and elaborate on what the words mean, but I think they are widely agreed upon concepts, with the possible exception of benefaction, which I offer as a more precise word for the learner’s activities in that fifth passage.
 The essential forces at work are documentation and reflection, enabling the educators themselves to discover the way as they live it, trusting in their shared wisdom and awareness of what is happening now.

 I have been working on this chart for many years trying to represent the forces of natural learning and transformation.
 I finally found words that seemed precise, I printed a copy to refer to whenever I had to plan my own workshops or classes.
-I found it surprisingly useful, apparently because I can’t seem to hold the content of thirteen boxes in my head at once.
+I found it surprisingly useful.
+At each passage I could look at its corresponding facilitator intention and invent something to try.

 Willingness to Understand a Structure for Openness